cakcora/GraphBoot/README.md

 # GraphBoot

-Implements boostrap sampling on networks.
+A Spark/Scala implementation of boostrap sampling on networks.

 <h1>Used Networks</h1>
 <h2>Synthetic Graphs</h2>